-Military spouses face many challenges so it’s nice to have benefits to balance the scales.
+Military spouses face many challenges, so it’s nice to have benefits to balance the scale.
 Spouses can find many advantages ranging from educational benefits to employment opportunities.
 Many programs are provided automatically upon entrance to military service or marriage to a service member.
 Listed below are 5 top benefits not provided automatically, but available to military spouses to utilize.

 1. Military Spouse Career Advancement Account (MyCAA):

 One of the most advantageous programs offered to military spouses is the MyCAA Scholarship.
 This program offers up to $4,000 in financial assistance to military spouses who are pursuing any of the following offered by an institute aligned with the MyCAA Program:

 - A License